What is an overuse injury?

 Depending on the affected tissue or body part will depend on how it will feel.
 Common symptoms include:

-- Consistent pinching or sharp pain on specific movements
+- Pinching or sharp pain on specific movements

 How do the symptoms progress?